zoylendt/zoylendt.github.io/content/Coding/Zisternensensor.md

 ```python
 ConnectionError: ('Connection aborted.', BadStatusLine("'...'",))
 ```
 where `...` was the HTML content of the URL.
-After some tinkering I deducted that a missing HTML status code was the culprit.
+After some tinkering I concluded that a missing HTML status code was the culprit.

 ## My code